Uber and Waymo settle self-driving vehicles dispute

 Khosrowshahi expressed his regret over how the issue had been handled by Uber when it first emerged and admitted that the acquisition of Otto could also have been handled differently.

-Waymo has stated that an agreement is in place to make sure any Waymo confidential information is not incorporated into Uber hardware and software.
+Waymo has stated that an agreement is in place to make sure any of its confidential information is not incorporated into Uber hardware and software.

 “We are committed to working with Uber to make sure that each company develops its own technology,” Waymo said in a statement.